 While most natural supplements are nowhere near as effective as phenibut, there are several worthy alternatives that have worked for a considerable number of people.

-The following are three of the best natural formulas that can be used in place of phenibut for a more relaxed day and restful sleep at night.
+The following are six of the best, evidence-based natural supplements that can be used in place of phenibut for a more relaxed day and restful sleep at night.